 - What is the role of my dental hygienist?
-Your dental hygienist plays a crucial role in your oral health, so understanding his or her role is a good idea.
-Dental hygienists have a number of responsibilities including: taking dental x-rays, removing calculus and plaque from the teeth, counseling patients about good oral health practices, applying fluoride treatments, reviewing patient health history, maintaining patient charts, and much more.
+Your dental hygienist plays a crucial role in your oral health, so understanding their role is a good idea.
+Dental hygienists have several responsibilities, including taking dental x-rays, removing calculus and plaque from the teeth, counseling patients about good oral health practices, applying fluoride treatments, reviewing patient health history, maintaining patient charts, and much more.

 - I take good care of my teeth at home.
 Do I really need to visit the dentist’s office twice a year?
 You’re an avid brusher and flosser, so you wonder if you really need a professional check-up and cleaning at your dentist’s office.
 The answer is a resounding yes.
 Practicing good at-home care is only a part of maintaining your oral health.
 An equally important part is visiting your dentist’s office twice a year.
 Why?
 For starters, if you have dental tartar, it can’t be removed at home no matter how vigorously you brush your teeth.
 Additionally, your dentist can detect oral health problems—such as tooth decay or gum disease—early, before they develop into more serious issues.
 Your dentist will also perform an oral cancer screening as part of your check-up.
 When detected early, oral cancers are highly treatable.

 - Do whitening toothpastes actually work?
-Whitening toothpastes have become extremely popular over the last decade.
+Whitening toothpaste has become extremely popular over the last decade.
 But are they really effective?
 The answer is yes, although they’re typically not as effective as whitening procedures you can have done in your dentist’s office.
-Professional whitening in the office, often referred to as chair-side bleaching, can make your teeth appear anywhere from 3 to 8 shades lighter.
-In contrast, whitening toothpastes—which use polishing or chemical agents to remove surface stains—typically make your teeth appear one shade lighter.
+Professional whitening in the office often referred to as chair-side bleaching, can make your teeth appear anywhere from 3 to 8 shades lighter.
+In contrast, whitening toothpaste—which uses polishing or chemical agents to remove surface stains—typically makes your teeth appear one shade lighter.

 Do you have additional questions regarding oral health concerns or dental procedures?
 Remember: the more you know about dental care, the more empowered you are to take charge of your own oral health.
 Contact us today to learn more.